rozek/node-red-authorization-examples/README.md

 ![](basic-auth.png)

-If you want the authenticating user to have a specific role, you may set `msg.requiredRole` to that role before invoking the `basic auth` flow - otherwise, user roles will not be checked.

 The upper output is used for successful authentications, the lower one for failures.

+If you require the authenticating user to have a specific role, you may set `msg.requiredRole` to that role before invoking the `basic auth` flow - otherwise, user roles will not be checked.

 Upon successful authentication, `msg.authenticatedUser` contains the id of the authenticated user and `msg.authorizedRoles` contains a (possibly empty) list with the roles of that user.